Teckas-Technologies/jobreadydevs-30days-challenge/Readme.md

 # Day 25: Deployment on Heroku or GitHub Pages

-Welcome to Day 25 of the Job-Ready Devs 30-Day Challenge!
-Today, you’ll take your app live by deploying it on Heroku or GitHub Pages.
+Welcome to Day 25 of the **Job-Ready Devs 30-Day Challenge!** 🎉 Today, you’ll take your app live by deploying it on Heroku or GitHub Pages.
 Deployment allows users to access your app via the internet, making it accessible and professional.

 ## Objectives
 1. Deploy the application live using Heroku (for full-stack apps) or GitHub Pages (for frontend-only apps).